-EconLit Codes: J2, J3, H2
+JEL: J2, J3, H2

-Kreiner: University of Copenhagen, CEBI and CEPR; Reck: London School of Economics.
-Skov: Auckland University of Technology and RFF.
-We are grateful for discussions with John Bound, Charlie Brown, Henrik Kleven, Etienne Lehmann, Alan Manning, Niels Johannesen, Emmanuel Saez, Mike Mueller-Smith, Juan Carlos Suárez Serrato, Joel Slemrod, Jeff Smith, Isaac Sorkin, Johannes Spinnewijn, Andrea Weber and two anonymous referees.
+^{}We are grateful for helpful discussion and comments from John Bound, Charlie Brown, Henrik Kleven, Etienne Lehmann, Alan Manning, Niels Johannesen, Emmanuel Saez, Mike Mueller-Smith, Juan Carlos Suárez Serrato, Joel Slemrod, Jeff Smith, Isaac Sorkin, Johannes Spinnewijn, Andrea Weber, two anonymous referees and numerous seminar participants.
 Jakob Jul Elben provided excellent research assistance.
 We are grateful to the Danish tax administration (SKAT) for providing monthly earnings data and to the ministry of teaching and education (Ministeriet for Børn, Undervisning og Ligestilling, Styrelsen for It og Læring) for providing data identifying apprentices.
 We also thank the Confederation of Danish Employers for providing information about wage agreements and legal rules.
 Financial support from the Economic Policy Research Network (EPRN) and the Rockwool Foundation Research Unit (RFF) is gratefully acknowledged.
 The activities of CEBI, Center for Economic Behavior and Inequality, are financed by a grant from the Danish National Research Foundation.
-Contact information: ctk@econ.ku.dk, d.h.reck@lse.ac.uk, ps@aut.ac.nz.
-Minimum wages, set by law or by collective agreement, exist in 3/4 of OECD countries (OECD, 2015).
+Contact info: ctk@econ.ku.dk, d.h.reck@lse.ac.uk, ps@aut.ac.nz.

+Minimum wages, set by law or by collective agreement, exist in 3/4 of the OECD countries (OECD, 2015).
 In the United States, minimum wage increases have been high on the policy agenda in recent years, motivated in part by many studies finding small employment effects of minimum wage hikes.
 Some cities (e.g. LA, Seattle) and the state of California have recently legislated a minimum wage rate of \$15, a much higher rate than the current Federal minimum of \$7.25 per hour.

 As higher minimum wages become common, policy-makers are confronted with a second question: should a high minimum wage apply to everyone?
 In particular, should it apply to younger workers?
 Young workers are low-skilled and enter the labor market without work experience, which make them potentially vulnerable to high minimum wages.
-Many US states and cities, including California, Minnesota, South Dakota, Kansas City and Des Moines, which have recently increased their minimum wage, have debated, and at times legislated or placed on the ballot, an exception for younger workers (Kreiner, Reck and Skov, 2018).
-Similarly, many European countries with high minimum wages have lower minimum wages for younger workers (OECD, 2015).
+Many US states and cities that have recently increased their minimum wage have debated, and at times legislated or placed on the ballot, an exception for younger workers, including California, Minnesota, South Dakota, Kansas City, Missouri, and Des Moines, Iowa.1 Many European countries with high minimum wages have lower minimum wages for younger workers (OECD, 2015).

-The main question we seek to answer is: Holding the adult minimum wage fixed at a given level, what is the effect of a change in the minimum wage applying to young workers on their employment?
-Existing US evidence and most other evidence cannot answer this question as it studies changes in a global minimum wage rather than a youth-specific minimum wage.
-For example, the elasticity of youth employment with respect to the minimum wage of 0.075 reported by the US Congressional Budget Office is based on changes in a global minimum wage (Congressional Budget Office, 2014).
+The main question we seek to answer is: holding the adult minimum wage fixed at a given level, what is the effect of a change in the minimum wage applying to young workers on their employment?
+Existing US evidence and most other evidence cannot answer this question as it studies changes in a global minimum wage rather than a youth-specific minimum wage.2